The Equalizer: Introducing Shape-Gain Decomposition in Neural Audio Codecs: Proposed Method: The Equalizer

-It can be noted that, in the present study, the shape-gain decomposition and recomposition steps (as well as the gain quantization) are implemented as modules that are external to the NAC.
+Note that in the present study, the shape-gain decomposition and recomposition steps (as well as the gain quantization) are implemented as modules that are external to the NAC.
 In other words, the shape-gain decomposition and shape vector normalization are not applied directly to the vectors taken as input by the encoder.
 Instead, a complete waveform is reconstructed from the sequence of normalized short-term frames before being sent to the NAC.
-In the present study, we refer to this process as \textit{frame-wise gain equalization}---or simply \textit{equalization} for concision---of the input waveform.\footnote{Not to be confused with spectral equalization widely used in audio processing.} Similarly, we retrieve the complete decoded equalized waveform at the decoder output and apply \textit{frame-wise gain restoration}, i.e.~deequalization, to this waveform.
+We refer to this process as \textit{framewise gain equalization} (hereafter simply \textit{equalization}) of the input waveform.\footnote{Not to be confused with spectral equalization widely used in audio processing.} Similarly, we retrieve the complete decoded equalized waveform at the decoder output and apply \textit{framewise gain restoration}, i.e.~deequalization, to this waveform.
 This is because of two reasons: First, we do not necessarily have easy access to the input vectors that are actually sent to the encoder and that may result from some specific pre-processing of the input waveform.
 The same is true for the output vectors just after the decoder.
 This depends on the NAC, its implementation, and the `transparency' of the code.
 Second, we want to provide a proof of concept of the proposed methodology that remains general and easily applicable to any NAC with a minimal amount of work.
-Implementing the shape-gain decomposition/recomposition on the actual short-term input/output vectors processed by the encoder/decoder of a specific target codec does not change the foundations of the proposed method.
-In the case where access to these vectors is easy, applying the proposed methodology directly to them is straightforward.
+Implementing shape-gain decomposition/recomposition on the actual short-term input/output vectors processed by the encoder/decoder of a specific target codec does not change the foundations of the proposed method.
+In the case where these vectors are easily accessible, it is straightforward to apply the proposed methodology directly to them.

 Note also that, in this study, we do not implement our methodology in a streaming mode, where all processes in the pipe-line would be applied consistently on a causal frame-by-frame basis, but this is totally feasible without difficulty.